global-121/121-platform/interfaces/README.md

 ### Continuous Integration (CI)

-Every interface has their own Azure Pipeline set up to run tests and generate 'builds'.
+Every interface has their own GitHub Actions-workflows set up to run tests and generate 'builds'.
 See their status on the [main README](../README.md#status).

 The appropriate tests will run automatically when relevant files are changed in a PR.